phuwit/KMITL-ProgrammingFundamentals-GameDev/readme.md

 download build [here!](https://github.com/phuwit/KMITL-ProgrammingFundamentals-GameDev/actions/workflows/ci.yml?query=is%3Asuccess) for bestest build. to run executables from CI artifacts, download the artifact, extract it, and run the executable from bin/.

+## how do I run it
+download the right package for your OS. extract the zip and enter bin/ folder. then run the executable.

+> but, but, buuuuuut which one should i downloadddddd?~?!?!?!??!?!?

+any would be fine, static would be foolproof*, probably. on linux, gcc would be universal*, probably.

 ## compiling instruction
 use cmake! if you are unsure, checkout github actions workflow [ci.yml](.github/workflows/ci.yml) for more info. cmake template from [CMake SFML Project Template](https://github.com/SFML/cmake-sfml-project) by [SFML Contributors](https://github.com/SFML/cmake-sfml-project/graphs/contributors) under [Public Domain or MIT](https://github.com/SFML/cmake-sfml-project/blob/master/LICENSE.md)